tanikina/claim-verification-nlp/index.md

    <details>
    <summary>Summary</summary>

-   This is a study for how **justifications for verdicts** on claims can be **generated automatically** based on available claim context, and how this task can be modelled jointly with veracity prediction.
+   This is a study for how <b>justifications for verdicts</b> on claims can be <b>generated automatically</b> based on available claim context, and how this task can be modelled jointly with veracity prediction.
    </details>

 9. A Semantics-Aware Approach to Automated Claim Verification